qbornet/snow-crash/level12/Ressources/writeup.md

 and x will be use in egrep.

-Egrep is equivalent to grep -E which means that the pattern interpolate the strings so we can use \`\` or $(...) notation, to pass a command the issue though is that since everything will be in uppercase wee need to create a new getflag command, so the idea here is to execute a bash script that will do multiple command in one argument since we also cannot do space.
+Egrep is equivalent to grep -E which means that the pattern interpolate the strings so we can use \`\` or $(...) notation, to pass a command the issue though is that since everything will be in uppercase we need to create a new getflag command, so the idea here is to execute a bash script that will do multiple command in one argument since we also cannot do space.

 Here is the payload bash script: